circleci/circleci-docs/jekyll/_cci2/status-badges.md

 This document describes how to create a badge that displays your project's build status (passed or failed) in a README or other document.

+# A Question

+Is there any chance in the world that this process can be automated?
+I don't see a single reason not to have it automated on the Project Settings the way it used to be before the transition to the new UI.

 ## Overview

 Status badges are commonly embedded in project READMEs, although they can be placed in any web document.
 CircleCI provides a tool to generate embed code for status badges.